When I Fly Towards You

 When I Fly Towards You (当我飞奔向你 (Dāng wǒ fēi bēn xiàng nǐ)) is a 2023 Chinese coming-of-age romantic comedy streaming television series directed by Mao Deshu.
-The drama was adapted from the novel She's a Little Crazy by Zhu Yi, and stars Zhou Yiran and Zhang Miaoyi as both male and female leads respectively.
+The drama was adapted from the web novel She's a Little Crazy by Zhu Yi, and stars Zhou Yiran and Zhang Miaoyi as both male and female leads respectively.
 The series aired on Youku from June 13 to June 29, 2023.

 The drama received positive responses from critics and audiences, and earned both local and international success.
 The drama is also being streamed globally on Netflix and YouTube.

 Synopsis

 In the early autumn of 2012, Jiangyi High School welcomes a cheerful transfer student named Su Zai-zai (Zhang Miaoyi).
 On the first day of school, Su Zai-zai encounters the cool and aloof Zhang Lu-rang (Zhou Yiran), and falls in love with him at first sight.

 Behind Lu-rang's seemingly outstanding academic performance and privileged family background, he is a "contradictory" person - someone who appears to be quite confident on the outside, yet constantly doubts himself on the inside.
 Due to the presence of his genius younger brother Zhang Lu-li, Lu-rang is constantly compared to him by his mother.
 For over a decade, Lu-rang's life has been like living inside a thick shell.
 He is introverted and speaks little.
 He looks composed and polite, but keeps everyone at a distance.

 However, Lu-rang's life changes when he meets the bubbly and forward Zai-zai, and joins hands with old and new friends Gu Ran, Guan Fang, and Su Zai-zai's best friend, Jiang Jia.
 They help him understand the meaning of one's self and he slowly begins to understand how to plan his life.
 Lu-rang and Zai-zai work towards their goals while supporting one another, as romance begins to blossom throughout their friend group.